 CLG communities in compliance with the federal regulations are eligible for annual matching grants to undertake small preservation planning projects of importance to the community.
 Grants may be used for such diverse projects as the restoration of historic buildings; historical, architectural, or archaeological site inventory work; preparation of nominations to the National Register of Historic Places; educational programs; and staff support for new historic preservation commissions.

-For more information contact the CLG Grant Administrator, Lydia Charles, at 601-576-6903 or email@example.com.
+For more information contact the CLG Grant Administrator, Meredith Massey, at 601-576-6538 or firstname.lastname@example.org.

 Community Heritage Preservation Grant Program

 More than $46 million has been awarded to 338 projects through the Community Heritage Preservation Grant program since its inception in 2001.
 This grant program provides much-needed funds for the restoration of schools, courthouses, and other Mississippi Landmark properties in Certified Local Government communities.

-Guidelines and applications may be downloaded from the following link: CHPG Application.
-Applications are currently closed and will reopen later this year.
+Guidelines and updated application may be downloaded from the following link: CHPG Application.
+Applications are due September 29, 2023.
 For more information call 601-576-6940.

 Historic Site Preservation Grant Program

 In 2021, the Legislature authorized the creation of the Mississippi Historic Site Preservation Grant.
 The grant provides funds for the protection through acquisition of sites related to Civil War battles, Native American archaeology, and Civil Rights history.
-These funds will allow endangered and significant properties to be preserved.
+These funds allow endangered and significant properties to be preserved.

 Mississippi’s historic preservation program is financed in part with federal funds from the National Park Service, U.S. Department of the Interior and matched with state funding.